silverjuke/silverjuke/docs/skinning.md

 - Repeat, Shuffle, RemovePlayed

   "Repeat" toggles  the  repeat  state  from  "off",  "all" to "single" (in this direction).
-So make sure, you have defined enough subimages (see <button>)  to represent all button states.
+So make sure, you have defined enough subimages (see button-tag) to represent all button states.
   "Shuffle" and "RemovePlayed" just toggles the corresponding states.

 - SearchButton

   Starts/ends a  search  on  click.
-As  there are some important options in the context menu for this button, we've added a context menu area in  the  default skin (see the parameter "cmw" for the <button> tag).
+As  there are some important options in the context menu for this button, we've added a context menu area in  the  default skin (see the parameter "cmw" for the button-tag).
   The context menu area of the search button is highlited in green.

 - SeekBwd, SeekFwd